Granite vs Ceramic Cookware

 Acidic foods will not react with graniteware.
 This means you can prepare a variety of dishes without worrying about the safety or taste being affected.

 Ceramic may hold a slight edge over granite when it comes to heat retention.
 Foods prepared with ceramic cookware will stay warm longer, making it an ideal choice for entertaining.
-At the same time, ceramic is slightly heavier so it will be more difficult to transport covered dishes.
+At the same time, ceramic pans are slightly heavier so it will be more difficult to transport covered dishes.

 Both will require the use of plastic or wooden cooking utensils.
 Using metal in either ceramic or granite cookware can scratch the non-stick surface, thereby rendering your pots and pans nearly useless.